davidemaiorca/flashbuster/README.md

 FlashBuster is an automatic, static analyzer for SWF files.
 Given an ensemble of SWF files, the system produces a .libsvm file that can be used on machine learning-based classifiers for classification.

-The system is based on a modified version of the JPEXS library (https://github.com/jindrapetrik/jpexs-decompiler)
+The system is based on a modified version of the JPEXS library and has been released under the GNU GPL V3 License (see the License file and see https://github.com/jindrapetrik/jpexs-decompiler)

 The system is composed of three modules: